Skip to main content

 When a payment becomes overdue

-Your monthly payment is due on the final day of each payment period.
+Your monthly payment is due on the final day of each payment period – so as long as you pay before the 9th of the month, your account will be up to date.

 For example, let's say: